 Red candy licorice contains artificial flavoring that makes it taste like licorice, but without the serious side effects or drug interactions.
-Anise seed simulates the flavor of the shrub but contains none of the healing or dangerous properties of the herbal remedy.
-A typical serving of four pieces of red licorice contains approximately 160 calories, 5 grams of fat, 36 grams of carbohydrates, 1 gram of protein, 19 grams of sugar and 95 milligrams of sodium.
+Artificial flavors mimic the flavor of the shrub, but contain none of the healing or dangerous properties of the herbal remedy.

-Red licorice is a healthier choice than an ice cream sundae, however it still contributes to additional weight gain if you aren't mindful of portion size.
-A typical serving packs a large punch with carbohydrates and sugar.
 Licorice candy is a simple carbohydrate that will be converted to glucose quickly in your blood, possibly contributing to high blood glucose levels.
 Consuming licorice candy in excess may prove harmful to you in the long term.
-Hyperglycemia is of particular concern if you have diabetes, a group of illnesses where the insulin required to control blood sugar isn't properly used by or available for your body.
+Hyperglycemia is of particular concern if you have diabetes, where the insulin required to control blood sugar isn't properly used by or available for your body, according to Cleveland Clinic.

 Licorice Candy and Allergies